 Street Committee Recommendations

-The Street Committee recommended establishing the school zone on East Richmond Way from Charleston Drive to the east end of the School District property, and on Charleston Drive from Paperjack Drive to East Richmond Way.
-Alderman Volkert moved to accept this recommendation, seconded by Alderman Zajkowski and carried.
+The Street Committee recommended delaying operation of the traffic signal on East Richmond Way until the High School opens or East Richmond Way is extended to 140th Street.
+Alderman Volkert moved to accept this recommendation, seconded by Alderman Johnston and carried.